Why your brand needs a Vector logo? Managing your brand’s logo assets can be confusing because of the variety of file formats.

 *Notice the quality of the Vector format is maintained as it’s magnified, whereas the Raster format looks really awful?

 Why would you want to work with a designer who does not create logos in vector format?
 The answer is you don’t.
-If the designer is limited to what he can do with the design of your image, then so are you.

 Often companies happen to have some system wreck where flies get lost or simply they lose their source file to their logo.